belamov/belamov-hugo/content/about.md

 +++

-Hi, my name is belamov, I'm from Russia, Tyumen (time zone GMT+5).
+Hi, my name is belamov, I'm from Russia, Tyumen (time zone UTC/GMT +5 hours).

 I specialize in backend and laravel, but I can do frontend stuff too.